GasFurr/B3T/resources/config/readme.txt

 b3t have to check it literally every time you bother it.
 Here stored all paths to your .todo, your data dir, templates dir, all paths.
 Here stored your current skin, default template, versioning data(you better not change it.)
-Here you can even configure your commands name, you can easily rename "b3t unload" to "b3t kill"
+Here you can even configure your commands name, you can easily rename "b3t delete" to "b3t kill"

 ---